fluentux/x-ray-image-enhancer/doc/use_cases.md

 >
 >  A. No images selected
 >
->    1. System exports all images
+>    1. Exporting is not allowed

 **7. User chooses to export the enhanced images to a selected destination**